dwavesystems/dwave-ocean-sdk/docs/examples/hybrid_cqm_binpacking.rst

 ...         sum(weights[i] * item_in_bin[i][j] for i in range(num_items)) - bin_used[j] * bin_capacity <= 0,
 ...         label=f'capacity_bin_{j}')

-For 15 items and allowing for the worse case of 15 bins, this CQM requires over 200 binary variables:
+For 15 items and allowing for the worst case of 15 bins, this CQM requires over 200 binary variables:

 >>> len(cqm.variables)